likicv/usysml-test-cases/README.md

 uSysML refers to a subset of SysML v2 keywords and behaviours, and what exactly is included in this subset depends on the uSysML version (see the table below).
-The purpose of each uSysML version is to define scope that will limit considerations required for the development of test cases.
+The purpose of uSysML versions is to define scope that will limit considerations required for the development of test cases.
 The currently planned uSysML versions are shown in the table below:

 | uSysML version | Scope | Status |